rsm-hcd/AndcultureCode.Cli/COMMANDS.md

 ## webpack

-Starts webpack built projects located in our team's conventional 'frontend' folder by way of conventional `npm run start` command.
+Starts webpack built projects located in our team's conventional 'frontend' folder by way of the `npm run start` command.

 ### Commands